shravanibharambe/Practice_Repo/README.md

 # Practice_Repo
 This repo is created to learn git and github.
 <br>
-Hey Panda,lets learn Github together.
+Hey Shravasti,lets learn Github together.